named-data/ndn-tools/tools/chunks/README.md

   discovering the latest version of the file, and writes the content of the retrieved file to the standard output.

-## Version discovery methods in ndncatchunks
+## Version discovery in ndncatchunks

-* `fixed`    : sends an Interest attempting to find a data packet with the specified prefix and version number.
-A version component must be present at the end of the user-specified NDN name.

-* `realtime` : sends discovery Interests to fetch metadata of the solicited content from which the data version will be resolved.
+If a version component is present at the end of the user-specified NDN name, the provided version number will be used, without any version discovery process.
+Otherwise, discovery Interest(s) will be sent out to fetch metadata of the solicited content from which the Data version will be resolved.
-               The version number of the solicited content is included in the name of returned metadata data packet.
-               For more information about the packet format and naming convention of interest and data packets for realtime version discovery, please refer to:
+For more information about the packet format and naming convention of Interest and Data packets of version discovery in ndncatchunks, please refer to:
 [Realtime Data Retrieval (RDR) protocol wiki page](https://redmine.named-data.net/projects/ndn-tlv/wiki/RDR)

-The default discovery method is `realtime`.

 ## Interest pipeline types in ndncatchunks